 - Apply at the OFII immediately after entering the French territory to make a medical examination and pay the residence fees.
 After the first year of stay you have to apply to at the French prefecture to renew your residence permit (not later than 2 months before the visa period ends) – this rule is for some sub-categories of long-stay visa that in the first year of stay are recognized as residence permits: Long-stay study visas, Long-stay work visas (not all of them), Spouses of French nationals long-stay visa and Visitor long-stay visa

-The French law permits foreign students to work 964 hours per year, which is 60% of the normal working hours in France.
-Exempt from this authorization are the Algerian nationals who are limited to working no more than 50% of the normal working hours in France.
+French law permits foreign students to work 964 hours per year, which is 60% of the normal working hours in France.
+Exempt from this authorization are Algerian nationals who are limited to working no more than 50% of the normal working hours in France.
 During this period you will be paid with at least the minimum French wage (which is 1,480.27, while you will be paid 60% of it if you work with a minimum wage).

 What Can I do in Case of Visa Refusal?

-If your student visa application gets rejected, you can submit a request for a re-evaluation of the visa application to the French embassy or consulate in your home country from where you have applied.
-Such request should be done if you have strong reasons to believe that the visa refusal was unjust.
+If your French student visa application gets rejected, you can submit a request for a re-evaluation of the visa application to the French embassy or consulate in your home country from where you have applied.
+Such a request should be done if you have strong reasons to believe that the visa refusal was unjust.

 The appeal against the decision should be submitted 2 months since the day of the refusal, in French, and the supporting documents attached to the case file.
 The results of the appeal could be an indirect refusal (no answer in 2 months), or a direct refusal by the commission.

 Last Updated on